For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Barclaycard logo

-The Barclaycard Rewards Card has no fees on overseas spending.
-It also doesn't have charges on withdrawals, as long as you pay off the card on time every month.
+The Barclaycard Rewards Card has no fees on overseas spending or cash withdrawals, as long as you pay off the card on time every month.
 Just make sure the ATMs you use don't charge.

 And, better yet, you'll get 0.25% cashback on your everyday spending.